 Palliative care research in Australia has had a rapid period of growth and development as a result of support of a National Palliative Care Program (2000 - 2010) funded by the Department of Health of Ageing.
 The Program was implemented following the Australian Health Ministers' Advisory Council endorsement of the first National Palliative Care Strategy in October 2000.
-Research and project work was undertaken within each of four major focus areas and resulted in a rich, diverse and productive series of investigations.
+In November 2010 the Australian Health Ministers' Conference endorsed the National Palliative Care Strategy 2010, and the Australian Government Department of Health continues to support palliative care initiatives through the National Palliative Care Projects funded under the National Palliative Care Program through to 2020.
+Research and project work has been undertaken within each of four major focus areas and resulted in a rich, diverse and productive series of investigations.

-One of the four focus areas in the program was research and quality improvement for palliative care services.
-This focus area included a joint initiative with the National Health and Medical Research Council (NHMRC) called the Palliative Care Research Program (2001 - 2010).
+One focus area was research and quality improvement for palliative care services, and this included a joint initiative with the National Health and Medical Research Council (NHMRC) called the Palliative Care Research Program (2001 - 2010).
 A second focus area looked at increased access to palliative care medicines in the community which included funding for a clinical research collaborative, the Palliative Care Clinical Studies Collaborative (PaCCSC).

-PaCCSC is a unique model for research.
-It is a national collaborative, based at Flinders University.
-Through the National Palliative Care Program, funding was given specifically to develop rigorous prospective multisite clinical trials so medications of importance to palliative care - if shown to be effective and safe - can be listed in the national Pharmaceutical Benefits Schedule for a palliative care indication.
-In this way the studies will improve access to these medications for palliative care patients and improve patient safety.
+PaCCSC develops rigorous prospective multisite clinical trials so medications of importance to palliative care - if shown to be effective and safe - can be listed in the national Pharmaceutical Benefits Schedule for a palliative care indication.

 During this period of research focus, a number of specialist research groups in Australia have emerged, usually as collaborations between academic institutions and clinicians.
 These have contributed significantly to the development of the palliative care field.
 Some groups are specifically focused on palliative care, whilst others cross disciplines and are close collaborators with palliative care researchers.
 These include: